jaspector

 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Rough building and trade inspections, then finals; concrete pours and life-safety inspections receive first preference
+Typical sequence: Rough building and trade inspections, then finals; concrete pours and life-safety inspections receive first preference

-Do I need a building permit in Kettering, OH?
+01 Do I need a building permit in Kettering, OH?

 Kettering requires construction permits for regulated building work.

-How do I apply for a building permit in Kettering, OH?
+02 How do I apply for a building permit in Kettering, OH?

-1. Determine whether the project needs a permit using Kettering permit FAQs or Planning and Development.
+To apply for a building permit in Kettering, OH, follow these steps: 1.
+Determine whether the project needs a permit using Kettering permit FAQs or Planning and Development.
 2. Create an Access Kettering account or apply in person.
 3. Submit permit application, plans, and any required supporting documents.
 4. Pay the permit once review is complete.
 5. After permit issuance, schedule inspections by phone with Planning and Development.

-How do I schedule a building inspection in Kettering, OH?
+03 How do I schedule a building inspection in Kettering, OH?

-Inspections can be scheduled via: 937-296-2441.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Kettering, OH via: 937-296-2441.
 Requests generally honored until 5:00 p.m. the business day before the inspection; fire final and related systems require 48-hour notice.